KhiopsML/khiops-doc/README.md

 as formatting and cleaning of the notebooks.

 ## Highlighting Khiops Dictionary Code
-The Khiops Dictionary Language code maybe highlighted by using the `kdic` syntax in code blocks:
+The Khiops Dictionary Language code can be highlighted by using the `kdic` syntax in code blocks:
 ````md
 ```kdic
 Dictionary Example